 However, different versions of protocols are also used.
 The main reason for using the different packets is the routers or firewalls may block the packets on some networks.
 Therefore, giving you an incomplete path across the network.
 By using various protocols, you may be able to get pass the system, blocking other types of packets.

 You can use an online tool or a command to run a traceroute test.

-Traceroute or Tracert is a valuable tool for recording the response delays and routing loops existing in a network pathway across packet-switched nodes.
+Traceroute or Tracert online is a valuable tool for recording the response delays and routing loops in a network pathway across packet-switched nodes.
 The device records the complete path of a network request between two network resources or connections.

 When a website URL is entered in the browser bar, the network request launches, and it has to pass through several locations to reach its final destination.
-For example, a request originates from locations A to E. It cannot directly arrive at location E. Rather; it has to pass through several locations like B, C, and D. Those locations from which a request passes tells the network request about the next destination until it reaches its final destination.
+For example, a request originates from locations A to E. It cannot directly arrive at location E. Rather, it has to pass through several locations like B, C, and D. Those locations from which a request passes tell the network request about the next destination until it reaches its final destination.

-To Traceroute, an IP address or domain, perform the following steps.
+To Traceroute an IP address or domain, perform the following steps.